Alva Belmont: Marble House

 In 1878, Hunt began work on their Queen Anne style retreat on Long Island, Idle Hour.
-It would be added to almost continuously until 1889 and burned in 1899.
+It would be added to almost continuously until 1889 and burned down in 1899.
 William K. Vanderbilt had a new fireproof mansion rebuilt on the estate and it later became the home of now closed Dowling College.

 Hunt was again hired to design the neoclassical style Marble House in Newport, Rhode Island, as William K. Vanderbilt's 39th birthday present and summer "cottage" retreat for Alva.
 Built from 1888 to 1892, the house was a social landmark that helped spark the transformation of Newport from a relatively relaxed summer colony of wooden houses to the now legendary resort of opulent stone palaces.
 It was reported to cost $11 million.
 Marble House was staffed with 36 servants, including butlers, maids, coachmen, and footmen.
 It was built next door to Caroline Astor's much simpler Beechwood estate.